Back to sign in

 Add items with details

-Each item has a description, due date, address, and an Assign to dropdown.
-The address turns into a quick-tap Google Maps link.
+Each item has a description, due date, address, link, and an Assign to dropdown.
+The address turns into a quick-tap Google Maps link; the link renders as a chip you can tap to open the page (product, listing, etc.).
+The new-item form defaults each item's due date to the bucket list's target date.

 3